 In 2021, SkyWest announced our role as a strategic partner in Eve Air mobility's 100% electric vertical takeoff and landing (eVTOL) aircraft.
 We have a long-standing relationship with Embraer, who is a major participant in Eve's eVTOL aircraft development.
-Through the agreement, SkyWest has the option to acquire 100 four-passenger eVTOL aircraft, which are expected to be available late 2026.
+Through the agreement, SkyWest has the option to acquire 100 four-passenger eVTOL aircraft, which Eve Air anticipates may be available in the coming years.

 The partnership also includes an agreement to collaborate on network development and vehicle design and specifications.
 In 2023, we participated with Eve in several ways including an Infrastructure Summit they facilitated which brought together vertiport developers, operators, and energy companies to discuss challenges and opportunities related to infrastructure to support eVTOL operations.
-We also collaborated on various topics throughout the year such as Service and Parts as well as Dispatch and Operational Control processes.
-Eve held a second Advisory Board Meeting to bring together their future operators to evaluate progress and provide feedback on aircraft and ecosystem needs and to lay the groundwork for successful urban air mobility operations in the latter half of this decade.
+We also collaborated on various topics in 2023 and 2024 such as Service and Parts as well as Dispatch and Operational Control processes.
+In 2023, Eve held a second Advisory Board Meeting to bring together their future operators to evaluate progress and provide feedback on aircraft and ecosystem needs and to lay the groundwork for successful urban air mobility operations in the latter half of this decade.